Spade-Software/BackOps/src/content/docs/files/file-review.md

 1. A new version of the file is uploaded.
 2. Collaborators add comments with feedback or questions.
 3. Reviewers either **approve** or **request changes**.
-4. Once all approvals are collected, the version is locked in as the agreed-upon reference point.
+4. Once all approvals are collected, the version is confirmed as the agreed-upon reference point.

 This creates a transparent record of both discussion and approval, eliminating confusion and keeping production teams aligned.